 It got better and better as the tour went on.
 Starting at the front they are generally a bit noisy.
 But as the set went on and it filled up with people, it was like, "they're really listening."
 It was great.

 Does the sound in these larger halls present any difficulties for your intricate style of playing?

 No, because the sound is fantastic.
 Playing in big halls like that can be a bit daunting but the sound systems really are amazing nowadays.
 I generally don't like to play really big gigs because you don't get any real intimacy at all with people running about.

-The unusual rhythms of your songs and unconventional time signatures--did that come from the way you write songs (writing to accompany the lyrics for example) or something more innate?
+The unusual rhythms and unconventional time signatures-- did those come more from the way you write songs -- writing to accompany the lyrics for example -- or something else?